christopher-beckham/barcoding/exp03-freq/README.md

 ### 2) Run Naive Bayes on the dataset using supervised discretisation after removing all attributes that have 0 info gain (2-fold cross-validation)

+** UPDATE: This particular experiment is no longer necessary.
+The reason why a lot of attributes ended up having the same value
+(i.e. they all had 0 or whatever for every instance) was because of a bug in the script that generated the ARFF files.
+So if I were to re-run this experiment, it would simply be Naive Bayes with supervised discretisation with 2-fold x-validation. **

 ```
 === Stratified cross-validation ===